-- (a) the proceedings of any Council, Executive, Committee or Sub-Committee meeting which took place following and during the exclusion of the public and the press from that meeting; - (b) any matters which disclose confidential information within the meaning of the Local Government Act 1972; - (c) any matters which are contained in reports marked "not for publication" which for these purposes shall mean "exempt" within the meaning of the Local Government Act 1972.
+- (a) the proceedings of any Council, Executive, Committee or Sub-Committee meeting which took place following and during the exclusion of the public and the press from that meeting; - (b) any matters which disclose confidential information within the

+- (c) any matters which are contained in reports marked "not for publication" which for these purposes shall mean "exempt" within the meaning of the Local Government Act 1972. - 10.6 Any Member failing to comply with Rule 10.5 may be liable to proceedings for breach of the Code of Conduct for Members. - 10.7 Any Officer failing to comply with Rule 10.5 may be liable to proceedings under the Council's Disciplinary Procedure for Employees.